Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 We can use the program [Seqkit](https://bioinf.shenwei.me/seqkit/) (which contains many tools for FASTQ/A file manipulation) to filter our reads.
 We will be using the command `seqkit seq` to create a new file containing only the sequences with an average quality above a certain value.

-After returning to our home directory, we can view the `seqkit seq` help documentation with the following command:
+After returning to our `nano_fastq` directory, we can view the `seqkit seq` help documentation with the following command:
 ~~~
-cd ~/cs_course/
+cd ~/cs_course/data/nano_fastq
 seqkit seq -h
 ~~~
 {: .bash}